-If your pet is in the hospital for more than 24 hours, we appreciate ongoing daily deposits during your pet’s stay.
+If your pet is in care of our centre for more than 24 hours, we appreciate ongoing daily deposits during your pet’s stay.
 You will be updated on your bill throughout your pet’s time with us.

 We offer VetPay as an alternative means of payment.
 Please feel free to discuss this option with our staff.
 Please click on link for details www.vetpay.com.au

-It can be very worrying to have a pet in hospital.
+We understand that its very worrying when your pet is unwell or injured.
 At AAERC, we understand how much your pet means to you, and we aim to make their stay as comfortable as possible for them and worry free for you.
-We encourage you to call us on 08 8371 0333 at any time of the day or night for updates on your pet’s condition whilst they are in the hospital.
+We encourage you to call us on 08 8371 0333 at any time of the day or night for updates on your pet’s condition during their stay.

-Regardless of which department your pet has been admitted under, they will be cared for 24 hours a day within our fully equipped hospital by our highly trained staff.
+Regardless of which department your pet has been admitted under, they will be cared for 24 hours a day within our fully equipped Specialty and Emergency Centre by our highly trained staff.

 We aim to update you via phone at least once every 12 hours.
 This will include updates on your pet’s condition, any changes in treatment plans, an update on the balance of your bill, any further financial estimates that may be required, and a prediction of when your pet may be able to be discharged.
 We ask that you please nominate one family member for us to remain in contact with, to avoid any confusion that may arise from speaking with multiple family members.